 TCEQ is provided with a compilation of all beach data collected and analyzed by TGLO under the TBWP.
 For all available data, the total number of advisory days is divided by the total number of samples collected.
 If there are numerous sites monitored at one beach area, only one advisory is counted per beach per day.
 TCEQ includes beach advisory information in the assessment process used to develop the Texas Integrated Report by identifying beaches with persistent advisories.
-Data assessment guidance and methodology is provided with each Texas Integrated Report, the most recent being the 2022 Guidance for Assessing and Reporting Surface Water Quality in Texas8.
+Data assessment guidance and methodology is provided with each Texas Integrated Report.
+The most recently approved guidance at the time of this report's development was the 2022 Guidance for Assessing and Reporting Surface Water Quality in Texas8.